There were two obits that meant a lot to me, the American illustrator Syd Mead and the British singer and songwriter Neil Innes.

 I was also a Giants fan, so I tuned into KSFO for the games and sometimes hung around to listen to their easy listening format after the games were over.
 The big star DJ in the area was Don Sherwood, but I started listening after he left the station.
 The names I remember from listening to were Jim Lange and Dan Sorkin, respectively the early morning and mid-morning DJs and a weekend announcer named Scott Beach.
 The station had a rarely used minute and a half long station identification jingle by the Johnny Mann singers that I always loved to hear.

+But most of my memories were of the top 30 stations.
+While they heavily relied on whatever songs were hits at the moment, DJs would also throw in a few songs from a few years back, so I heard Buddy Holly's music years after he was dead.
+Other 1950s favorites for me were Chuck Berry and Little Richard.
+On the other hand, Elvis Presley left me cold.
 Top 30 radio was weird.
 Yes, of course we heard the Beatles and the Beach Boys and a lot of Motown acts, but I distinctly remember when a streak of Beatles' songs at number one for months was broken by Puff the Magic Dragon.
 Other songs that made it into the number one spot on the rock stations included Louis Armstrong singing Hello, Dolly - a much bigger hit at the time than What a Wonderful World ever was - and Barbra Streisand's People.
 I also remember hearing Allan Sherman's Hello Muddah, Hello Faddah played on the rock stations.

 I confess that I didn't listen much to KDIA, the local soul station, so while I heard a lot of black artists, there were also many I wouldn't discover until well after the fact.
 I remember the first time Etta James was on a jukebox in San Francisco in the late 1980s that had a few of her singles from the early 1960s.
 Because she was a survivor, her older tunes started to be a big part of media, with At Last used on several commercials, and her 1995 tribute to Billie Holiday entitled Mystery Lady won a Grammy.
 But I can testify she was not a crossover star on the rock stations in the Bay Area back in the day.